doctest/doctest/doc/markdown/testcases.md

 * **TEST_CASE(** _test name_ **)**
 * **SUBCASE(** _subcase name_ **)**

 _test name_ and _subcase name_ are free form, quoted, strings.
-Test names must be unique within the Catch executable.
+Test names don't have to be unique within the **doctest** executable.
+They should also be string literals.

 For examples see the [Tutorial](tutorial.md)